danbev/learning-assembly/README.md

 [c](./c) C programs used for viewing the generated assembler code.

 ### Registers
-rax
+rax     caller saved.
-rbx
+rbx     caller saved.
-rcx
-rdx
-rsi
-rbp     The stack base pointer rsp     The stack pointer

-rdi     used to pass 1st argument to functions rsi     used to pass 2nd argument to functions rdx     used to pass 3rd argument to functions rcx     used to pass 4th argument to functions r8      used to pass 5th argument to functions r9      used to pass 6th argument to functions r10
+rdi     callee saved.
+Used to pass 1st argument to functions rsi     caller saved.
+Used to pass 2nd argument to functions rdx     caller saved.
+Used to pass 3rd argument to functions rcx     caller saved.
+Used to pass 4th argument to functions r8      caller saved.
+Used to pass 5th argument to functions r9      caller saved.
+Used to pass 6th argument to functions

+rbp     caller saved.
+The stack base pointer rsp     caller saved.
+The stack pointer

+r10     caller saved
-r11
+r11     caller saved
-r12
+r12     callee saved
-r13
+r13     callee saved
-r14
+r14     callee saved
-r15
+r15     callee saved

+#### Caller saved
+These registers might be changed when making function calls and it is the callers responsibility to save them.

+#### Callee saved
+These registers are preserved/saved accross function calls.

 ### The Stack
 The stack consists of memory locations reserved at the end of the memory area allocated to the program.